+'''

+prop

+'''

+'''

+prop : prop

+'''

+Likewise, a property assignment of the form

+'''

-prop is equivalent to prop : prop Likewise, a property assignment of the form f ( ... ) { ... } is equivalent to
+f ( ... ) { ... }

+'''

 '''

 f : function ( ... ) { ... }

 '''

 Each property assignment in an object literal is processed as follows:

 - If the object literal is contextually typed and the contextual type contains a property with a matching name, the property assignment is contextually typed by the type of that property. - Otherwise, if the object literal is contextually typed, if the contextual type contains a numeric index signature, and if the property assignment specifies a numeric property name, the property assignment is contextually typed by the type of the numeric index signature. - Otherwise, if the object literal is contextually typed and the contextual type contains a string index signature, the property assignment is contextually typed by the type of the string index signature. - Otherwise, the property assignment is processed without a contextual type.